 • The individual is deemed a national security threat

 Hiring an attorney to help in your deportation defense is not required by law.
 However, appealing deportation and navigating ever-changing immigration laws is complex and taxing.
-An experienced attorney who understands immigration law offers the best chance of remaining in the United States.
+An experienced deportation defense attorney who understands immigration law offers the best chance of remaining in the United States.

 An immigration attorney provides: